pradnyakhimsara/datasciencecoursera/TIDY_DATA/CodeBook.md

 # Code Book for Data Analysed by run_analysis.R

 ## Description of Raw data used for the analysis.
-The description snipped has been copied from the features_info.txt provided with the Samsung raw data.
+The description snippet has been copied from the features_info.txt provided with the Samsung raw data.
 The features available from the original database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal